 Like the Maker model, the Kaplan model is based on four areas of differentiation.
 It focuses on a central theme, as gifted learners have the ability to learn holistically and make connections between ideas:

 This model was developed by Joseph Renzulli and is ‘perhaps the most widely used curriculum model in gifted education’ (MoE, 2012, p.
 72).
-Its main focus is enrichment and it should be used only as a part of a GaTE programme.
+Its main focus is enrichment and it should be used only as a part of a gifted education programme.

 The model is made up of three interrelated types of enrichment: